 The Ph.D. curriculum allows students to refine their knowledge of their respective fields while mastering advanced research methods.
-To these ends the Ph.D. program offers courses in the following areas: Ancient Greek and Roman, Late Antique and Byzantine, Medieval, Renaissance and Baroque, Modern European and American, Contemporary, Asian, Islamic, and African/Oceanic/Pre-Columbian.
+To these ends the Ph.D. program offers courses in the following areas: Ancient Greek and Roman, Late Antique and Byzantine, Medieval, Renaissance and Baroque, Modern, Contemporary, Asian, Islamic, and African/Oceanic/Pre-Columbian.

 Requirements:*Ph.D. candidates in Art History must complete 90 credit hours in total, distributed among one major, and one minor field outside the department.
 Students may transfer up to 30 credit hours from their master's degree with approval from the College Graduate Office.